Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Density--potential inversion

 \section{Density--potential inversion}

 The limit procedure in property \ref{item:diff-f_eps-convergence} of the MY regularization in Section~\ref{sec:MY} that says $\lim_{\eps\to 0}\nabla F_\eps^\lambda(x) \in \partial F^\lambda(x)$ will be the basis for a method to calculate the corresponding external potential from a given ground-state density.
 The method itself is already known since a long time as the ``ZMP method''~\cite{Zhao1994}, but our derivation as well as the accompanying interpretation is only feasible by resorting to MY regularization.
 We also add a more speculative subsection that makes an interesting and previously unexplored connection to the Dyson equation.
-In the section we will require Assumption~\ref{ass:BS-reflexive} but sometimes, when it is mentioned, demand higher regularity of the involved spaces for additional results.
+In this section we will require Assumption~\ref{ass:BS-reflexive} but sometimes, when it is mentioned, demand higher regularity of the involved spaces for additional results.
+Assumption~\ref{ass:DFT} ($F^\lambda=\FDM^\lambda$) is further necessary in order to stay connected to solutions of the Schrödinger equation as explained in Section~\ref{sec:formalDFT}.

 As a motivation, we start with the variational problem for the universal density functional from Eq.~\eqref{eq:LegendreFenchel},